samthor/https-forward/README.md

 [![https-forward](https://snapcraft.io//https-forward/trending.svg?name=0)](https://snapcraft.io/https-forward)

 Provides a forwarding HTTPS server which transparently fetches and caches certificates [via Let's Encrypt](https://godoc.org/golang.org/x/crypto/acme/autocert).
-This must run on 443 and 80 (just forwards to https://) and can't coexist with any other web server on your machine.
+This must run on 443 and 80 (HTTP just forwards to https://) and can't coexist with any other web server on your machine.

+This is a bit like a forwarding SSH reverse proxy for services that can be seen by the machine you're running https-forward on.

 ## Why